mitmath/18330/summaries.md

 Julia conflates (combines) the two meanings into a single concept `Vector`, which you can use both as a mathematical object *and* as a storage container; indeed, `push!(v, 3)` appends a new element to the `Vector` `v`, an operation which is simply not possible with a mathematical vector.

 However, the `StaticArrays.jl` package defines the `SVector{N,T}` type, which represents a vector of *fixed* length `N` holding objects of type `T`.
 These are implemented in a very efficient (performant) way, and are the vectors of choice for representing e.g. position and velocity vectors of particles in a simulation in a low number of dimensions.

+## Lecture 12: Finite-difference approximations of derivatives (Feb 28)

+Today we looked at a different way to find approximations to derivatives, using **finite differences**.
+The simplest example is where we ignore the limit in the definition of the derivative $f'(a)$ and approximate it by $(f(a + h) - f(a)) / h$ for a  small but non-zero value of $h$.

+Supposing that $f$ is smooth enough, we can do a Taylor expansion of $f$ to show that the error in this approximation is $\mathcal{O}(h)$.
+However, we saw that when we try to just evaluate this approximation for tiny values of $h$, close to machine epsilon  ($\epsilon_\text{mach}$), the error initially converges to $0$ linearly, as expected, but then starts to get bigger for $h < 10^{-8}$!
+This unexpected behaviour basically originates in catastrophic cancellation coming from the subtraction in the definition, and corresponds to the problem being ill-conditioned as $h \to 0$.

+We saw that by playing with Taylor expansions we can find higher-order approximations with errors going like $\mathcal{O}(h^n)$, and also approximations for higher derivatives.
+The goal is to find the coefficients for linear combinations of the function values to give these approximations.
+Doing so by manipulating Taylor series is not systematic, however.

+A systematic approach is possible by thinking of these approximations as first interpolating a polynomial through the data, and then differentiating the interpolant.
+The Fornberg algorithm makes this usable.

+One important application is to the discretization of differential equations: e.g. approximating a differential equation using finite differences reduces the Poisson equation to solving a linear system of equations.

+Finally, we saw that finite differences can be thought of as derivative *matrices* that apply on vectors representing the coefficients of the problem.
+This will also be important later on.